 13.3.
 Despite the above-mentioned technical and security measures, we cannot guarantee that information transmitted via the Internet is absolutely safe, so we cannot absolutely guarantee that the Personal Information that you provide to us through our Website or the use of the Services will be safe at all times.
 We will not be held liable for any loss or damage arising from or caused by any event that may occur in connection with unauthorised access to your personal data, and we shall not be held liable in compensation for such loss or damage.

 14.1.
 You have the right to correct your Personal Information held by us if you believe it to be inaccurate or out of date.
 We will then amend your records accordingly.
 If we disagree with the correction, we will advise you of the reasons for doing so and will make a note on your record of this.

 14.2.
 You are generally entitled to access your Personal Information.
 This can be arranged so by calling or writing to our Privacy Officer.
 The details of the Privacy Officer's contact information are listed in the section 15 entitled 'Privacy Enquiries and Complaints' below.
 Your request should include a detailed description of the information required.
 To ensure information is only disclosed to those entitled to it you may be asked for identification, or in the case of a telephone call asked to answer a series of questions to verify your identity.

 14.3.
 In some circumstances, there may be some legal or administrative reasons to deny access to your Personal Information.
 If we are unable to provide you with access to your information, we will provide you with reasons for the refusal where we are required by law to give those reasons.

 Privacy Enquiries and Complaints

 15.1.
-If you have any requests, comments, enquiries or complaints about our information handling practices, please contact us by calling +61 2 8088 4200 or alternatively contact the Privacy Officer (either via email or via mail):
+If you have any requests, comments, enquiries or complaints about our information handling practices, please contact the Privacy Officer (either via email or via mail):

 Sydney NSW 2000, Australia